-PhD in History
+PhD in World History

 Related Schools & Departments

-Claire worked at WGBH Boston.
-She contributed to a project called PBS Learning Media: Assessing the Present, Envisioning the Future.
+Claire worked at WGBH Boston, contributing to a project called "PBS Learning Media: Assessing the Present, Envisioning the Future."

 More Student Paths